panxiuwen/Hackintosh_ROG_M8G_Z170/README.md

 If you want to enter debug mode, please add -v and keepsyms=1 to boot-args

-If you want to disable debug mode, please remove -v and keepsyms=1 in boot-args.

 If you want to enter the system directly without selecting the startup item, please change ShowPicker into Disabled.

 # Issue